Prompt Engineering · OrevateAI

 RAG vs. Fine-Tuning: What’s the Difference?

 Many people new to LLMs wonder if RAG is the same as fine-tuning.
 While both techniques aim to improve LLM performance, they do so in fundamentally different ways.
-I’ve worked extensively with both, and they serve distinct purposes.
+Experts recommend understanding these distinctions for effective implementation.

 Practical Tips for Implementing RAG